sxknnn/LLM-Dataset/Dataset Verification Instructions.md

 ### Reporting:
 * If you find any issues, note the index number and describe the problem in the comment section.
-* If everything looks correct, simply write "No comment" in the comment section.
+* If everything looks correct, no need to do anything.

 ### How to Fill in the Excel Sheet:
 * Index Number: Enter the index number of the query with the error.
 * Query: Fill it by the same query.
 * Comment:
   * If there’s an issue (such as a mismatch or an irrelevant query), note the index number and describe the issue.

 ### For Example:
 ```